Bernardo-MG/oauth-resource-server-example/src/site/markdown/usage.md

 # Usage

 The project requires an authorization server.
-For this reason a docker compose file is included, which will set up the environment:
+The Docker compose file will take care of this, while running the project:

 ```
 docker-compose -f docker/docker-compose.yml up